 - 22.1.1 A capital receipt is an amount of money exceeding £10,000, which is generated from the sale of an asset.
-The rationalisation of the asset portfolio is a fundamental part of the asset management strategy and provides benefits such as a reduction in revenue costs relating to surplus assets, as well as releasing assets for disposal.
-Capital receipts are an important funding source for the current capital programme. - 22.1.2 The Council's policy is to treat all capital receipts as a corporate resource, enabling investment to be directed towards those schemes or projects with the highest corporate priority.
+The rationalisation of the asset portfolio is a consideration within the asset management strategy and provides benefits such as a reduction in revenue costs (such as maintenance and security) relating to surplus assets, as well as releasing assets for disposal.
+Capital receipts can be an important funding source for the Capital Programme. - 22.1.2 The Council's policy is to treat all capital receipts as a corporate resource, enabling investment to be directed towards those schemes or projects with the highest corporate priority.
 This means that individual services are not reliant on their ability to generate capital receipts. - 22.1.3 The timing and value of asset sales is the most volatile element of funding.
-As a result, the Chief Finance Officer (Section 151) closely monitors progress on asset disposals.
-Any in-year shortfalls need to be met from increased borrowing, up to the 'Authorised Borrowing Limit' which is agreed annually by Council as part of the Treasury Management Strategy.
+As a result, the Strategic Director of Corporate Resources (Section 151 Officer) closely monitors progress on asset disposals.
+Any in-year shortfalls against forecasts will need to be met from increased borrowing, up to the 'Authorised Borrowing Limit' which is agreed annually by Council as part of the Treasury Management Strategy.